weni-ai/weni-feature-flags/README.md

 ## Initial configuration

-On your Django project, you should add "weni_feature_flags" to INSTALLED_APPS.
+On your Django project, you should add "weni.feature_flags" to INSTALLED_APPS.
 When testing and deploying you should apply the migrations using:

 ```bash